Understanding the File Structure of React Native Project

 If you prefer to create a project with a specific React Native version, you can utilize the following command format:

-npx react-native@X.XX.X init YourProjectName --version X.XX.X
+npx @react-native-community/cli@X.XX.X init YourProjectName --version X.XX.X

 Replace "YourProjectName" with your desired project name, and "X.XX.X" with the specific React Native version you wish to use.